basho-labs/little_riak_book/en/03-developers.md

 It's worth mentioning that I use the word "node" a lot.
 Realistically, this means a physical/virtual server, but really, the workhorses of Riak are vnodes.

 When you write to multiple vnodes, Riak will attempt to spread values to as many physical servers as possible.
-However, this isn't guarenteed (for example, if you have 64 vnodes, and only two physical ones, setting replication to 5 is perfectly fine, if not a bit redundant).
+However, this isn't guaranteed (for example, if you have 64 vnodes, and only two physical ones, setting replication to 5 is perfectly fine, if not a bit redundant).
 You're safe conceptualizing nodes as Riak instances, and it's simpler than qualifying "vnode" all the time.
-If someting applies specifically to a vnode, I'll mention it.
+If something applies specifically to a vnode, I'll mention it.
 </aside>

 _We're going to hold off on the details of installing Riak at the moment.
 If you'd like to follow along, it's easy enough to get started by following the documentation on the website.
 If not, this is a perfect section to read while you sit on a train without internet connection._

 Developing with a Riak database is quite easy to do, once you understand some of the finer points.
 It is a key/value store, in the technical sense (you associate values with keys, and retrieve them using the same keys) but it offers so much more.
 You can embed write hooks to fire before or after a write, or index data for quick retrieval.
-Riak has a SOLR-based search, and lets you run mapreduce functions to extract and aggregate data across a huge cluster with TB of data in a reletively short timespan.
+Riak has a SOLR-based search, and lets you run mapreduce functions to extract and aggregate data across a huge cluster with TB of data in a relatively short timespan.
 We'll show some of the bucket-specific settings developers can configure.

 ## Lookup